 Making The Gravy

-- Then add turmeric powder, red chili powder, cumin powder, coriander powder, and Garam masala or Kitchen King masala powder, and mix well.
+- Add salt, turmeric powder, Kashmiri red chili powder, coriander powder, cumin powder, and garam masala or kitchen king masala.

-- Add ½ cup of water, and continue cooking until tomatoes are soft and pulpy.
+- Add ½ cup of water and mix well.

-- Turn off the heat and let the mixture cool down a bit.
+- Turn off the heat and allow the mixture to cool slightly.

-- Take the tomato mixture into a blender jar and blend it into a fine and smooth puree.
+- Transfer the mixture to a blender jar and blend into a fine and smooth puree.

 Making The Paneer Lababdar

-- Heat the gravy in the same pan and cook it until it starts boiling.
+- Transfer the prepared gravy back into the same pan and bring it to a gentle boil.

 Serving Suggestions